damianb/sb-AsteroidOres/README.md

 # sb-AsteroidOres

-AsteroidOres is a simple example Starbound mod demonstrating the use of [sb-buildpak](https://github.com/damianb/sb-buildpak) and [sb-buildpatches](https://github.com/damianb/sb-buildpatches). for use in a Windows-based build system.
+AsteroidOres is a simple example Starbound mod demonstrating the use of [SMTk](https://github.com/damianb/smtk) for use in a Windows-based build system.

 ## why?